Language Grounding with 3D Objects: Conclusions

 \section{Conclusions}

 We introduce \datasetfull\ (\dataset), a challenge task to ground language to 3D object models.
-We show that fine-tuned, massively pretrained vision and language models fall short of human performance at identifying object referents of natural language expressions by a wide margin (Table~\ref{tab:snare_results}).
-While models improve as more 2D views of 3D objects are available, a robot agent can only capture one view at a time.
-We introduce \modelfull\ (\model), a model that considers two views of candidate referent objects trained with current view estimation as an auxiliary loss. \model\ is able to identify referent objects using only an initial and final view more accurately than models utilizing 360 views.
-We transfer the trained \model\ model to a physical robot and demonstrate its ability to select language-aligned object views and better select referent objects after performing informed rotations.
+We show that fine-tuned, massively pretrained vision and language models fall short of human performance at identifying object referents of natural language expressions by a wide margin, while still achieving well above random chance performance (Table~\ref{tab:snare_results}).
+Models improve as more 2D views of 3D objects are available, but a robot can only capture one view at a time.
+We introduce \modelfull\ (\model), a model that considers two views of candidate referent objects trained with current view estimation as an auxiliary loss, and builds on a pre-trained CLIP model.
+We transfer the trained \model\ model to a physical robot to study its generalization to noisy images of physical objects.

 In the future, a rotation \textit{policy} could be learned to examine up to $N$ views across $M$ candidate objects subject to a referring expression, rather than performing a random rotation to a novel view.
-By assigning rotation actions expected discriminative values using a trained rotation module, and penalties based on the time it takes a particular hardware to achieve an object rotation, one could learn a POMDP policy aggregating object views seen so far to decide whether to next obtain a new view or make a guess about the referent object.
+By assigning rotation actions expected discriminative values using a trained rotation module (though that could introduce a cyclic dependency with the \scorer\ module), and penalties based on the time it takes a particular hardware to achieve an object rotation, one could learn a POMDP policy aggregating object views seen so far to decide whether to next obtain a new view or make a guess about the referent object.
 Obtaining different object views could be done either by picking up and rotating the object or by moving the robot camera to see the object from another angle.
 Further, since 3D meshes are available for each object, it may be possible to extract shape-level information using a PointNet~\cite{qi2017pointnet++}, similar to experiments attempted by ShapeGlot~\cite{shapeglot}.
 Because we target physical robot applications, we may be able to tie language to sets of \textit{graspable points} encoding gripper orientation and position~\cite{acronym2020} for each object.